-This refers to those who have at least 1 GCE Advanced ('A')/Higher 2 ('H2') Level pass or other certificates/ qualifications of equivalent standard.
+- Secondarv : This refers to those who have at least 1 GCE 'N'/'O' Level pass, or have National ITE Certificate (Intermediate) or equivalent (e.g. National Technical Certificate Grade 3, Vocational Training, Certificate of Building and Construction Authority (BCA) Builder Certificate), or have ITE Skills Certificate (ISC) or equivalent (e.g. Certificate of Competency, Certificate in Service Skills) or at least 3 ESS WPLN Statements of Attainment at Level 5 and above, or other certificates/qualifications of equivalent standard. - Post-Secondary This refers to those who have at least 1 GCE Advanced (Non-Tertiary) ('A')/Higher 2 ('H2') Level pass or other certificates/ qualifications of equivalent standard.
 It also includes those who have National ITE Certificate (NITEC) (e.g. Post NITEC Certificate, Certificate in Office Skills, National Technical Certificate Grade 2.
-Certificate in Nursing, Advanced Builder Certificate), or have Higher NITEC (including Certificate in Business Industrial Technician Certificate and polytechnic certificates), or Master NITEC or equivalent (e.g. National Technical Certificate Grade 1).
-This group also includes Workforce Skills Qualifications (WSQ) Certificate/Higher Certificate/Advanced Certificate or International Baccalaureate/High school equivalent. diploma or other advanced certificates (e.g. Singapore Institute of Management (SIM) certificates).
+National Certificate in Nursing, Advanced Builder Certificate), or have Higher NITEC (including Certificate in Business Skills.
+Industrial Technician Certificate and other polytechnic certificates), or Master NITEC or equivalent (e.g. National Technical Certificate Grade 1).
+This group also includes Workforce Skills Qualifications (WSQ) Certificate/Higher Certificate/Advanced Certificate or International Baccalaureate/High school equivalent. diploma or other advanced certificates (e.g. Singapore Institute of Management (SIM) certificates). - Polytechnic : This refers to those who have Polytechnic diploma, or Diploma Polytechnic advanced diploma (including Polytechnic advanced/post/specialist/management/graduate diploma), or Polytechnic post-diploma certificate. - ProfessionalThis refers to those who have qualifications awarded by professional bodies, or National Institute of Education and Otherand Other(NIE)Diplomaiploma, ITEdiplomaqualifications (e.g.SIMdiploma, LaSalle-SIANanyangAcademy of FineArts(NAFA)diplomaand WSQspecialistdiploma). - Degree : This refers to those who have Bachelor Degree, or Postgraduate Diploma (including NIE postgraduate diploma), or Masters, or Doctorate.
+It also includes persons with WSQ graduate certificate and WSQ graduate diploma.

-Polytechnic Diploma

-: This refers to those who have Polytechnic diploma, or Polytechnic advanced diploma (including Polytechnic advanced/post/specialist/management/graduate diploma), or Polytechnic post-diploma certificate.